 What we do

-IMAS is a free service supporting anyone looking to develop health and social care indicators, or to review existing indicators by providing subject matter experts to offer comprehensive reviews and feedback.
-The service:
+We are a free service supporting anyone looking to develop health and social care indicators.
+We also review existing indicators by providing subject matter experts for review and feedback.

 - provides transparent records